5 Life Lessons From the Ones Who Walk Away From Omelas (A Summary)

 At the end of the story, we read about people who made a difficult choice.

-We read in The Ones Who Walk Away from Omelas that every member of the city knows about this little boy in the basement.
+We read that every member of the city knows about this little boy in the basement.
 Many of the citizens accept that as a reality.

-We have a few who choose differently.
-They are the ones who walk away from Omelas.
+In the end, we have few who choose differently.
+They are the ones who walk away from Omelas

 At times one of the adolescent girls or boys who go see the child does not go home to weep or rage, does not, in fact, go home at all.
 Sometimes also a man or a woman much older falls silent for a day or two, then leaves home.
 These people go out into the street, and walk down the street alone.
 They keep walking, and walk straight out of the city of Omelas, through the beautiful gates.